Adjudicative Jurisdiction: The Types of Cases Handled Within Small Claims Court Proceedings | Zofa Legal

 25 The Small Claims Court shall hear and determine in a summary way all questions of law and fact and may make such order as is considered just and agreeable to good conscience.

-The Ontario Court of Appeal, in Maple Ridge Community Management Ltd. v.
-Peel Condominium Corporation No. 231, 2015 ONCA 520, reaffirmed the vital role of the Small Claims Court in ensuring access to justice.
-Citing the Supreme Court of Canada’s remarks in Hryniak v.
+In Maple Ridge Community Management Ltd. v.
+Peel Condominium Corporation No. 231, 2015 ONCA 520, the Ontario Court of Appeal recognized how important the Small Claims Court is for making justice affordable and accessible.
+Referring to the Supreme Court’s decision in Hryniak v.
 Mauldin, [2014] 1 S.C.R.
-87, the Court emphasized that growing costs and delays continue to undermine the ability of ordinary Canadians to resolve disputes, thereby threatening the rule of law itself.
-Within this framework, the Court pointed to the Small Claims Court’s statutory mandate in section 25 of the Courts of Justice Act, to “hear and determine in a summary way all questions of law and fact”, as a mechanism that allows disputes over modest claims to be resolved both efficiently and fairly.
-Through this simplified but robust process, the Small Claims Court provides a practical avenue for individuals who might otherwise be unable to litigate effectively to pursue or defend their rights.
+87, the Court noted that long delays and high costs are major barriers that threaten the rule of law.
+To address this, the Court explained that the Small Claims Court’s mandate in section 25 of the Courts of Justice Act, to “hear and determine in a summary way all questions of law and fact”, allows disputes over modest claims to be resolved quickly and fairly.
+With simplified rules and procedures designed to move cases efficiently, the Small Claims Court gives people who might otherwise be priced out of the system a chance to have their rights heard and protected.

 [33] The Supreme Court of Canada has recognized that access to justice is a significant and ongoing challenge to the justice system with the potential to threaten the rule of law.
 In Hryniak v.
 Mauldin, 2014 SCC 7, [2014] 1 S.C.R.
 87, at para.
 1, the court held: